rbwhitaker/MonoGameSamples/README.md

 (The two missing are Mojapi and Racing Game as their files are too big for GIT.
 I've downloaded and will source a difference host for the sample files)

 If you have comments or suggestions for the archive, please let me know on twitter @SimonDarksideJ or on this site.

+# A Checklist

+The following is some steps that I've found helpful for remembering what to do when porting a project.
+(It would be nice to automate this at some point.)

+These are simplified steps that have worked for the projects converted so far, but may not be sufficient for larger, more complex projects.

+[ ] Make new project
+[ ] Copy the .htm and license
+[ ] Copy the stuff in the Content folder/project
+[ ] Copy all of the other files.
+[ ] Make Program.cs run the right thing.
+[ ] Clean up `#if`s.
+I'm focusing on desktop initially, so I don't plan on dragging along other platforms, especially not Windows Phone.
+So you can remove anything related to Windows Phone (and probably Xbox?)
+[ ] Add content to the mgcb file.

 # Complete solutions